 The program is fully staffed and is underway.
+The client management system will begin installation this quarter.

 This program is the frontline to recovery services for people with disabilities in the southeast Texas region.
 MOPD is the only local government agency of its kind providing case management and referral services to people with disabilities.
 Since the beginning of the pandemic, MOPD has fielded thousands of calls from Houstonians and Texans in general asking for help in every aspect of life, from getting food delivered to their homes as their chronic illnesses prevented them from going to grocery stores at the height of the pandemic, to families asking for housing and rent assistance as the vouchers they received early on in the pandemic have since expired.
 Our constituents have multi-faceted concerns and issues that they already had before the pandemic and those have since gotten exacerbated by Covid-19.
 Tracking these and logging them requires a sturdy support team.